ateeducacion/moodle-contenttype_scorm/README.md

 with this plugin in a containerized environment.
 Copy `.env.dist` to `.env` and adjust the values if needed.
 Then use `make up` to start the containers or `make shell` to open a shell inside the Moodle container.
+The plugin folder from the host is mounted inside the Moodle container for easier debugging.